Treftadaeth Eglwyswrw a'r Fro

-A meeting was held at Yr Hen Ysgol on March 13th, with Enid Cole in the
+A meeting was held at Yr Hen Ysgol on March 13th, with Enid Cole

-to Ken Rees on the death of his sister.
+father and to Ken Rees on the death of his sister.

 The main topic was the decision of the Society and others to have a memorial